MaoZiming/papers/8-edge-computing/82-tinyos.md

     - Thread models with bounded stack size?
         - Not send the signal and buffer within your stack? —> maybe buffering takes lots of space

-The problem we must tackle is strikingly similar to that of building efficient network interfaces, which also must maintain a large number of concurrent flows and juggle numerous out- standing events

-A component has four interrelated parts: a set of command handlers, a set of event handlers, an encapsulated fixed-size frame, and a bundle of simple tasks.
-Tasks, commands, and handlers execute in the context of the frame and operate on its state.

-The composition process creates layers of com- ponents where higher level components issue commands to lower level components and lower level components signal events to the higher level components.

-Frame allows us to know the memory footprint at compile time; as well as knowing the variable locations statically at compile time rather than accessing state via pointers.
+- Frame allows us to know the memory footprint at compile time; as well as knowing the variable locations statically at compile time rather than accessing state via pointers.

-However, tasks must never block or spin wait or they will prevent progress in other components.

-The communication across the components takes the form of a function call, which has low overhead and provides compile time type checking.
+- The communication across the components takes the form of a function call, which has low overhead and provides compile time type checking.

 ## Limitations